UserBug/codeGuide/README.md

 ## Common JavaScript

 #### New variables should contain null
-All created, without any known values, new variables should contain null.<br>
+All created, without any known values, new variables should contain null.
 This rule helps to easily distinguish non-existent properties and variables from cleaned or already created but not have value.

 ##### ❌ BAD